a 50+ Club

 Any comments about this website or club activities, please email Andy Sae at email@example.com

 The Arcadia Travelers meet the fourth Friday of the month except during November and December in which the meeting is the third Friday of the month, due to the holidays.
-Coffee and treats are served from 9:30 to 10:00.
+Meet & Greet Friends from 9:30 to 10:00.
 The meeting is from 10:00 to11:30.
 Come and hear the monthly speaker, learn about both day trips and extended trips and enjoy the camaraderie of friends.
 You may even be a winner of a $10 gift certificate in the raffle.
 The meetings are held at the Arcadia Community Center and everyone is welcome.

 HOW TO JOIN

 You do not have to live in Arcadia to join.
 The fee for membership is $10 per calendar year.

 Membership is open to seniors 50 years old and

 To join, visit the Travel Desk in the Arcadia

 Community Center at 365 Campus Drive (adjacent